aptos-labs/explorer/.github/ISSUE_TEMPLATE/verification_request.md

 ## Name to display

 <!--
-  The name to display for the address e.g. `Aptos Explorer`.
+  The name to display for the address e.g. `Movement Explorer`.
 This should be under 64 characters, it may be cut off over 20 characters but show other places
 -->